kaiwren/redson/README.md

 # Redson

-Redson is an opininated client side component framework for Ruby on Rails applications.
+Redson is an opinionated client side component framework for Ruby on Rails applications.

 It is written in Ruby using the Opal Ruby to Javascript compiler.